primer/view_components/docs/content/guides/primer_local_time.md

 description.
 The example of `PT0S` says to switch to absolute time display starting zero (0) seconds ago.
 In practice, this means it will always display the absolute time.
 With the `LocalTime` component, `PT0S` was the default threshold.
-The `RelativeTime` component does not have a default, however, and it should should be specified if needed.
+The `RelativeTime` component defaults to `P30D`, however, and it will need to be zeroed out to always display a datetime.

 ## Arguments